SSWConsulting/SSW.Rules.Content/rules/as-per-our-conversation-emails/rule.md

 ---
-seoDescription: "Do you send "As Per Our Conversation" emails to ensure important conversations are documented and decisions are confirmed?"
+seoDescription: Do you send "As Per Our Conversation" emails to ensure important conversations are documented and decisions are confirmed?
 type: rule
 title: Do you send "As Per Our Conversation" emails?
 uri: as-per-our-conversation-emails